arrow-kt/arrow-endpoint/README.md

-# Thool
+# Arrow Endpoint

-Thool offers a composable `Endpoint` datatype, that allows us easily define an `Endpoint` from which we can derive clients, servers & documentation.
+Arrow Endpoint offers a composable `Endpoint` datatype, that allows us easily define an `Endpoint` from which we can derive clients, servers & documentation.

 ## Rationale